landrs-toolkit/DroneDataBuddy/Pilot_UserStories.md

 ### Task: Plan a project
 * Done in the lab with web connectivity
+- Results in the creation of a URI associated with each project
 * Using the drone provided webinterface:

 1. Capture project information: